elios-dimo/GlobalHotel/README.md

 # GlobalHotel
-A hotel search that gives you hotel options depending on destination, dates and number of people visiting.
+A hotel search that gives you hotel options and prices depending on destination, dates and number of people visiting.
 Upon clicking on hotel you can see the hotel photos and description.
 I used booking API.
 Keep in mind  that since I use free version there is a limit in API calls every month.

 Steps to get your own api key and maximize API calls every month:
 - Register at https://rapidapi.com/